kejar31/VoronMods/CB-C2/Readme.md

 Change log:
 - Complete redraw
 - Rotated the board in the door (this was needed to allow DuPont connectors to have clearance)
-- Validates Cable clearance for Dupont connectors and heaters
+- Validated Cable clearance for Dupont connectors and heaters
 - Moved the fan for better airflow over the whole board
 - improved printability
 - Pivot of hinge is improved for more clearance